The world of decentralised finance and the increased deployment of cryptocurrencies has grown at an exponential rate since its creation.

 The computers utilising the blockchain technology secure the network through solving complex mathematical computations and must be verified by each of the systems in the network in order for any transaction to be processed successfully which adds an extra layer of security to the systems.

 These virtual coins are quickly being adopted into everyday life and more retailers are accepting BTC as a form of payment as well as traditional methods.
 This can be seen with major organisations and retailers accepting BTC payments such as: eBay, Starbucks and Amazon.
 This mass implementation of cryptocurrencies like BTC will only serve to drive up the value and further expand the uses of the coin.
+And with so many options to spend bitcoin today, cryptocurrencies are definitely the watchout factor in the near future.

 Pros and Cons of Buying Bitcoin with a Credit Card?